 Our Joint Bank Account Dispute Lawyers are experienced and highly rated by independent rating agencies and our satisfied clients.
 We have offices in Vancouver, Surrey, Richmond, Kelowna and Fort St John BC.
-You can reach Amalia Schon and Lorne N MacLean, QC at 0ur Vancouver office and both also act across BC and in Calgary Alberta.
+Lorne N MacLean, QC at 0ur Vancouver office and we also act across BC and in Calgary Alberta.

 BC Joint Bank Account Dispute Lawyers

 MacLean Law’s highly rated* family and estate litigation lawyers handle cases where two spouses or a parent and a child have a joint account.
 Who owns it and how much of it or in what shares and what can each joint owner do with the joint account?

 When someone is incapable or does not know that someone else is using or removing all the money only can get heated very quickly.
 Other non joint account holding siblings of their parent can cry foul if the money is removed by their brother or sister before it is divided in an estate.

 In Zeligs v.
 Janes, the BC Court of Appeal recently grappled with rights of joint tenants to funds held in a joint account.